 Felons should never be allowed to vote

-Felons have displayed a disrespect for society and should permanently lose their right to vote.
+Felons have displayed disrespect for society.
+Because of this, they should permanently lose their right to choose who governs it.

 Voting is a privilege

-Felons should not be able to have a say in society
+Felons should not have a say in society

 Felons should not be able to dictate the future of a community they have harmed.Explore